Sales Plan For Small Business: Waste Of Time Or A Must?

 Build a transparent incentive system for your employees to encourage them to work more efficiently.
 Motivation can come in percentage rewards, coefficient pays, and commissions.
 It makes sense to automate the processes to make it work while only taking a little time for company managers to calculate salaries.

-In Orderry, you can easily set up a fixed rate, percentage rewards, and coefficients to be automatically calculated depending on each employee's experience, time worked, and tasks completed.
+In Orderry, you can easily set up a fixed rate, percentage rewards, and coefficients to be automatically calculated depending on each employee's experience, time worked, and online task list completed.

 Setting Payroll in Orderry